adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Note: think about how valuable a responsive grid system is.
 A visual layout should adapt to the *content*, not the other way around.
 The content should not adapt to a predefined responsive grid.
 That's poor design.

-## 2. Because styles change based on states
+## 2. Because styles change due to state

 Consider the following HTML: